Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification: Experimental Evaluation

-\paragraph{Faster Verification} To evaluate the benefits of tighter value bounds for SMT based tools, we give the bounds by abstract interpretation (on Box domain with symbolic propagation) to Reluplex~\cite{DBLP:conf/cav/KatzBDJK17} and observe the performance difference.
+In this part we use the networks of ACAS Xu.
+To evaluate the benefits of tighter bounds for SMT-based tools, we give the bounds obtained by abstract interpretation (on Box domain with symbolic propagation) to Reluplex~\cite{DBLP:conf/cav/KatzBDJK17} and observe the performance difference.
 The results are shown in Table~\ref{table:experiment4}.
-Each cell shows the satisfiability (i.e., SAT if an adversarial example is found) or the running time without or with given bounds.
-The experiments are conducted on different $\delta$ values~\cite{DBLP:conf/cav/KatzBDJK17} and a fixed network (nnet1\_1) and 5 fixed points (Point 1 to 5 in \cite{DBLP:conf/cav/KatzBDJK17}).
-The time our technique spent on deriving the bounds are all less than 1 second.
+Each cell shows the satisfiability (i.e., SAT if an adversarial example is found) and the running time without or with given bounds.
+The experiments are conducted on different $\delta$ values (as in~\cite{DBLP:conf/cav/KatzBDJK17}) and a fixed network (nnet1\_1~\cite{DBLP:conf/cav/KatzBDJK17}) and 5 fixed points (Point 1 to 5 in \cite{DBLP:conf/cav/KatzBDJK17}).
+The running time our technique spends on deriving the bounds are all less than $1$ second.
 Table~\ref{table:experiment4} shows that tighter initial bounds bring significant benefits to Reluplex with an overall $({\frac{1}{5076}-\frac{1}{32992})}/{\frac{1}{32992}} = 549.43\%$ speedup (9.16 hours compared to 1.41 hours).
-However, it should be noted that, on one specific case (i.e., \(\delta=0.1\) at Point 1), the tighter initial bounds slow Reluplex, which means that the speedup is not guaranteed on all cases.
+However, it should be noted that, on one specific case (i.e., \(\delta=0.1\) at Point 1 and \(\delta=0.075\) at point 4), the tighter initial bounds slow Reluplex, which means that the speedup is not guaranteed on all cases.
+For the case \(\delta=0.05\) at point 4, Reluplex gives SAT and Reluplex+ABS gives UNSAT.
+This may result from a floating point arithmetic error.